Orly to Charles de Gaulle: Every Way to Cross Paris Between Flights (2026 Guide)

-You've just landed at Orly, and your connecting flight leaves from Charles de Gaulle in four hours.
-The arrivals board says nothing about how to actually get there — because the two airports aren't connected by anything simple.
-There's no direct train.
-There hasn't been a direct bus in years.
-You're about to cross the entire Paris region, from the south side to the northeast side, and the way you do it will decide whether you spend the gap relaxed or sprinting through Terminal 2E.
+You have just arrived at Orly, and your connecting flight departs from Charles de Gaulle in four hours.
+The arrivals board gives no information on how to get there, since nothing simple connects the two airports.
+There is no direct train, and there has not been a direct bus for years.
+You're going to cover the whole of the Paris region, moving from the south to the northeast, and the method you choose will determine whether you spend that time relaxed or rush through Terminal 2E.

-Orly to Charles de Gaulle covers roughly 42 kilometres, and depending on traffic and your choice of transport, that can mean anywhere from 45 minutes to well over two hours.
-This guide is for anyone making that connection — same-day transit passengers, families switching airports mid-trip, and anyone who's just discovered the two airports sit on opposite ends of the city.
+The distance from Orly to Charles de Gaulle is about 42 kilometres, and depending on the traffic conditions and the mode of transport you choose, the journey can take anywhere from 45 minutes to more than two hours.
+This guide is for anyone making that connection—whether you are travelling between airports on the same day, changing airports during your trip, or have only recently realised the two airports are at opposite ends of the city.

 Quick Answer: The Best Way from Orly to Charles de Gaulle

-For most travellers, a private transfer (€€) is the safest bet — door-to-door, no transfers, and a driver tracking your flight.
-The RER B + Orlyval or Metro 14 combo (€) is the cheapest and works well if you're travelling light with time to spare.
-A taxi (€€) splits the difference: no advance booking needed, but you're at the mercy of the rank queue and metered traffic.
+For most travellers, a private transfer (€€) is the best option because it provides door-to-door service, involves no transfers, and includes a driver who tracks your flight.
+The combination of the RER B and Orlyval or the Metro 14 (€) is the most economical choice and works satisfactorily if you're travelling with only a light luggage load and have some spare time.
+A taxi (€€) offers a middle ground: it doesn't require advance booking, but you'll have to wait in the rank and are subject to metered traffic.

-Orly sits south of Paris; Charles de Gaulle sits northeast, past Saint-Denis and Le Bourget.
-There's no way to describe this as a short hop — you're effectively driving or riding straight through the capital, or around it.
+Orly is located south of Paris, while Charles de Gaulle is situated northeast, beyond Saint-Denis and Le Bourget; it's impossible to regard this as a short journey since you're effectively having to drive or ride right through the capital or around it.

-By road, drivers typically head north via the A6 or A106 towards the Boulevard Périphérique or the A86, then pick up the A1 or A3 towards Roissy.
-That route runs past Stade de France and through Saint-Denis, one of the most reliably congested stretches in the region during weekday rush hours.
-There's no motorway that skips Paris entirely on this route, which is part of why journey times swing so widely.
+If taking the road, drivers usually go north on either the A6 or the A106 towards the Boulevard Périphérique or the A86 and then take the A1 or the A3 heading for Roissy.
+This route passes by Stade de France and goes through Saint-Denis, one of the most congested areas in the region during weekday rush hours.
+Indeed, there is no motorway on this route that completely avoids Paris, and that is one reason journey times vary so much.

 Your Transfer Options, One by One

-Here's how each option actually plays out on this specific route — not in general, but from Orly's terminals to CDG's.
+The way each option works out on this particular route – not in general terms, but when going from Orly's terminals to CDG's – is as follows.

 Private Transfer

-Verdict: the closest thing to a guarantee you'll get on this route.
+Verdict: This is the nearest thing you can get to a guarantee when taking this route.

-A pre-booked private transfer picks you up directly at your Orly terminal — Orly 4 (the former Orly Sud) or Orly 1-2-3 (the former Orly Ouest) — and drops you at your specific CDG terminal, whether that's Terminal 1, 2, or 3.
-No transfers, no platform walks, no guessing which RER B train continues past Antony.
+A private transfer that has been booked in advance will collect you directly at your Orly terminal—either Orly 4 (the former Orly Sud) or Orly 1-2-3 (the former Orly Ouest)—and take you to your designated CDG terminal, which may be Terminal 1, 2, or 3.
+You won't need to make transfers, walk across platforms, or figure out which RER B train continues past Antony.

 Pros: